MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/RecentInfo.md

 Checks whether the resource is local or not by looking at the scheme of its URI.

-Returns: `1` if the resource is local
+Returns: `True` if the resource is local

-    method is-local ( --> Int )
+    method is-local ( --> Bool )

 exists
 ------

-Checks whether the resource pointed by *info* still exists.
+Checks whether the resource still exists.
 At the moment this check is done only on resources pointing to local files.

-Returns: `1` if the resource exists
+Returns: `True` if the resource exists

-    method exists ( --> Int )
+    method exists ( --> Bool )

 match
 -----